rbdannenberg/arco/doc/ugens.md

 control input with another unit generator.

 `/arco/tableosc/set_amp id chan amp` -- Set the amplitude constant to a floating point value.
-Only the specifid channel is changed.
+Only the specified channel is changed.

 `/arco/tableosc/sel in index` -- select table at index.